Flag of Rwanda: 1961–2001 flag

 The coup of Gitarama on 28 January 1961 and subsequent referendum on the monarchy on 25 September saw the abolition of the Tutsi-dominated kingdom and the establishment of a Hutu-dominated republic.
 The coup occurred amid the wider Rwandan Revolution, a period of social change and ethnic violence between the Tutsi minority and Hutu majority.
 Grégoire Kayibanda, the Prime Minister of the Provisional Government, proclaimed a new national flag: a vertical tricolour of red, yellow, and green.
 The design was identical to that of the flag of Guinea; a black "R" was consequently added to the centre in late September 1961 to distinguish it.
 The flag was retained upon Rwanda's independence from Belgium on 1 July 1962.

-The colours of the flag held the following significance: red represented the blood shed for liberation, yellow represented peace and tranquillity, green represented hope and optimism, and black represented gloom and mourning.
+The colours of the flag held the following significance: red represented the blood shed for liberation, yellow represented peace and tranquillity, and green represented hope and optimism.
 The "R" stood for Rwanda, revolution, and referendum.